HanadaLee/ngx_http_aws_auth_module/README.md

 V4 authentication API.
 The first version of this module was written for the V2 authentication protocol and can be found in the *AuthV2* branch.

+This fork changes the processing phase to NGX_HTTP_PRECONTENT_PHASE, so subrequests can also use this module to generate authentication headers normally.
+In addition, some instructions and functions are added according to actual usage needs.

 ## License
 This project uses the same license as ngnix does i.e. the 2 clause BSD / simplified BSD / FreeBSD license